445 Undergraduate Practicum

 Fall Semester (1-3 units)

 Students enrolled in Psych 445 meet once a week for 1.5-2 hours in a classroom setting, with didactic materials and assignments being focused on professional development and career exploration in advanced psychology (e.g. career exploration assignment, Professional Application Materials project, lectures on CV, Essay/Cover Letter Prep, Graduate School, Interviewing Workshops and practices, etc…).
-Students will then put this material into practice by applying to work in one of four Professional Applied Work Emphasis tracks, starting around August-October.
-Students will also propose a Sub-Field Summary presentation topic (in development) to present in the Spring semester.
+Students will then put this material into practice through class assignments focused on future job/graduate school applications, and obtaining a clinical internship placement, starting around August-October.
+Students will also research in-demand skills for their career field, and choose one to independently train themselves in (outside of class).
+This self training will also be presented to the class in a ~20 minute presentation in the Spring semester.
 More information is coming soon!

 Spring Semester (1-3 units)

 Students will re-enroll in Psych 445 (or Psych 497-499) for a variable number of credits, based on chosen Professional Applied Work Emphasis track.
 In-person class meetings will be 1 hour long and will be focused on deeper discussion around site experiences, professional issues (e.g. Advanced Ethics, Multicultural Issues), and tangible product around future preparation needs (e.g. fully prepared graduate admission materials, in-person interview practice).
-Students will also present their Sub-Field Summary (20-30 minutes) during these classes.
+Students will also present their Skill Training presentation (20-30 minutes) during these classes.
 More information is coming soon!

 This branch allows students to gain supervised, in-person experience and training at one of more than 25 local and county agencies.
 Depending on unit load, 50, 100, or 150 hours are spent working on site at an agency or business under the direction of a site supervisor.
 Site arrangements are typically made with agencies in Lewiston, Clarkston, Pullman, Moscow, and the greater Palouse region.
 Occasionally, arrangements are made with agencies located in Spokane and other areas of Washington.